User guide

 • AR-DRG E01A Major Chest Interventions, Major Complexity.

-Users of the data cube are likely to require some familiarity with AR-DRGs and have access to the definitions manual and can also refer to the Australian Hospital Statistics publications.
+Users of the data cube are likely to require some familiarity with AR-DRGs and have access to the definitions manual.
 Users will generally need to know what MDC the information they are looking for is in, to work down to more specific levels of detail.
 More information about the breakdowns and categories used within the data cube are given below.

 Major diagnostic categories (MDCs)